prasannadolas/ai-course-creator/README.md

 ## Conclusion & Value

 The **Autonomous AI Course Creator** proves that complex, knowledge-intensive tasks like instructional design can be effectively automated through a sophisticated multi-agent system architecture.
-By grounding the AI with real-time search data (DuckDUCkGo Grounding) and implementing adversarial feedback loops (via the Reviewer Agent), we have built a system that balances the speed of AI with the quality control of human oversight.
+By grounding the AI with real-time search data (Goggle Grounding) and implementing adversarial feedback loops (via the Reviewer Agent), we have built a system that balances the speed of AI with the quality control of human oversight.

 For Learning & Development (L\&D) teams, educators, and EdTech platforms, this tool transforms content creation from a slow, expensive bottleneck into a scalable utility.
 It offers a significant acceleration in speed-to-market and democratizes access to rapid, high-quality curriculum development, ensuring that educational material can keep pace with the speed of technological innovation.